0-62 mph Time

 While both cars are equipped with an all-wheel-drive system, the GTC4Lusso features rear-wheel steering, a notable change from the FF.
 Additionally, the GTC4Lusso, despite its bump in output and performance, also offers slightly superior efficiency to the FF.

 Whether you’re looking for the FF or the newer GTC4Lusso, you’ll be getting a supercar with real versatility, a car that compromises on neither the road nor the track.
-Whether you’re in St. Louis, Indianapolis, or anywhere else in the United States, we can help you find the Prancing Horse of your dreams, whether you want to buy a GTC4Lusso or another model.
-Contact Continental AutoSports to get started — we’re based in the Chicago area, but we proudly serve enthusiasts throughout the United States!
+Whether you’re in Indianapolis, Milwaukee, or anywhere else in the United States, we can help you find the Prancing Horse of your dreams, whether you want to buy a GTC4Lusso or another model.
+Contact Continental AutoSports Ferrari to get started — we’re based in the Chicago area, but we proudly serve enthusiasts throughout the United States!